VisitBritain/Peter Kindersley

 If you’re on a budget, travelling by coach is a great alternative to train or car, but journey times can be longer.

 If you know where you want to go, plan ahead and book your coach in advance from major operators like National Express or Megabus.
-You can also take a coach tour of places of interest - lasting anything from a couple of hours to couple of weeks.
+You can also take a coach tour of places of interest – lasting anything from a couple of hours to a couple of weeks.
 Choose from seaside towns to chocolate-box villages, historic sites to buzzing cities.
 It’s a good idea to book coach excursions or longer coach trips before you arrive here.

 VisitBritain/Jon Attenborough